SanghviVaastav/SDG-Health-Analytics-Life-Expectancy-Modeling-/README.md

 Maximized Feature Correlation: Engineered new variables, such as education_income_interaction, which exhibit significantly higher correlation with the target than raw data, providing a stronger foundation for high-accuracy regression.
 Data Integrity & Type Safety: Produced a refined data environment where all features are standardized and explicitly cast to float, successfully eliminating pandas FutureWarning messages and dtype conflict errors.
 Validated Master Datasets: Exported two distinct, ready-to-use master files—life_expectancy_train_master.csv and life_expectancy_test_master.csv—ensuring evaluation is scientifically valid and free from data leakage.

+Sadiya Kulsum (1HK22CS124) - Linear Regression Model

+Task Explanation:
+The objective of this project was to build a predictive model using Linear Regression to analyze how multiple independent variables influence a continuous target variable.
+The workflow included data preprocessing steps such as handling missing values, detecting outliers, and checking multicollinearity using Variance Inflation Factor (VIF).
+A machine learning pipeline was implemented to integrate data imputation, feature scaling, and model training, ensuring a structured and reproducible process.
+The model was trained on a training dataset and evaluated on unseen test data to assess its generalization performance.

+Outcome :
+The Linear Regression model achieved a Test R² score of 0.78, explaining approximately 78% of the variance in the target variable.
+While minor multicollinearity effects were observed compared to regularized models, diagnostic plots—including Actual vs. Predicted and residual analysis—confirmed that key regression assumptions were reasonably satisfied.
+Overall, the model served as a strong baseline and provided clear interpretability of feature impacts on the target variable.